Kenny Lawler: Personal life

 Lawler Jr. recently had a son, Kenneth James Lawler II.
 Lawler's siblings; Perri, Sydney and Kenzel.
-Younger brother is a Junior at Roosevelt High School, QB on Varsity.
-Lawler's mother, Patricia Hicks works in the medical field and his father is Kenneth Lawler Sr.,who played college football as a cornerback at Oregon and later became a coach at Mt.
-Sac Junior College, went on to coach at Boise State and now at San Bernardino Valley College.
-With his wife, Mary, combined have six children.
+Younger brother was a Junior at Roosevelt High School, QB on Varsity.
+Lawler's mother, Patricia Hicks works in the medical field.
+His father is Kenneth Lawler Sr. and he played college football as a cornerback at Oregon, he would later become a coach at Mt.
+Sac Junior College, then at Boise State and currently at San Bernardino Valley College.
+With his wife, Mary, they have six children combined.